PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: Experiments

 \subsection{Case Study}

-We first present a WikiTQ (T) sample case result of \textsc{PoTable} with its generated Python program and output answer, which is shown in Figure \ref{case}.
-To answer the sample question, \textsc{PoTable} conducts stage-oriented plan-then-execute reasoning, which achieves stage-by-stage reasoning to generate the answer with the complete program.
-We notice that the program is steply commented and fully executable with precise stage boundaries, allowing us to easily review the whole reasoning process and discover the true reason why it leads to right or wrong answers.
-The high-quality reasoning result with the fully executable program demonstrates the effectiveness and explainability of \textsc{PoTable}.
-In addition, we present another case of \textsc{PoTable} (\textit{only} Reason) and original \textsc{PoTable} in Figure~\ref{comparison} by showing an evaluated sample from TabFact (C) with their generated overall operation chain and results.
-It can be seen that \textsc{PoTable} (\textit{only} Reason) adopts no stage division and has to plan under the overall task objective, so it may miss some crucial steps that may affect the overall results.
-More importantly, the cause of the erroneous result remains difficult to reveal according to the operation chain.
-In comparison, original \textsc{PoTable} follows stage-oriented thinking to plan the operation chain under the stage target, enhancing the accuracy and reliability of the final answer with mitigated possibility of omitted steps or misleading results.
+We conduct case analysis to further showcase the effectiveness of \textsc{PoTable}.
+We first present a case study from the WikiTQ (T) dataset, illustrating the generated Python program and final output of \textsc{PoTable}, as shown in Fig.~\ref{case}.
+To answer the question, \textsc{PoTable} employs stage reasoning, systematically deriving the answer through a fully complete program.
+The program is step-wise commented and entirely executable, with precise boundaries between analytical stages.
+This transparency allows us to easily review the reasoning trajectory and accurately diagnose the root causes of specific outputs.
+Furthermore, Fig.~\ref{comparison} contrasts the original \textsc{PoTable} with the ablated \textit{only Reason} setting using an evaluated sample from TabFact (C).
+Since the \textit{only Reason} setting lacks explicit stage divisions, it is forced to plan the operation chain based solely on the overarching task objective.
+As a result, it frequently overlooks crucial intermediate steps involving data type unification, negatively impacting the final result.
+More importantly, the cause of the erroneous result remains difficult to reveal from the operation chain.
+In contrast, the original \textsc{PoTable} formulates plans under focused, stage-specific targets, thereby mitigating the risk of omitted steps and misleading conclusions.
+Overall, these successful cases and analysis strongly highlight the superior accuracy and explainability of \textsc{PoTable}.

-As a result, the case studies strongly support the advantages of accuracy and explainability in \textsc{PoTable}, demonstrating the effectiveness of stage-oriented thinking and plan-and-execute reasoning.